wmcbrine/PDCurses/docs/MANUAL.md

    Calling ripoffline() with a NULL init function pointer is an error.

    napms() suspends the program for the specified number of milliseconds. draino() is an archaic equivalent.
+Note that the delay is actually rounded down to 50ms (1/20th sec) intervals, with a minimum of one interval; i.e., 1-99 will wait 50ms, 100-149 will wait 100ms, etc. 0 returns immediately.
+Since napms() attempts to give up a time slice and yield control back to the OS, all times are approximate.

    resetterm(), fixterm() and saveterm() are archaic equivalents for reset_shell_mode(), reset_prog_mode() and def_prog_mode(),